 The underwriters have advised us that they propose to offer the shares initially to the public at \$ per share.
 The underwriters propose to offer the shares to certain dealers at the same price less a concession of not more than \$ per share.
-The underwriters propose to per share.
 The underwriters may allow and the dealers may reallow a concession of not more than \$ per share on sales to certain other brokers and dealers.
 If all the shares are not sold at the initial public offering price, the representatives may change the offering price and other selling terms.